Leedeng/SauvolaNet/README.md

 ***

 This is the official repo for the SauvolaNet (ICDAR2021).
-For method details, please refer to
+For metCancel changeshod details, please refer to

 ```
   @inproceedings{Na,